LearningLocker/deploy/README.md

 The software creates a `.env` file in your install directory and within the `xapi/` sub-directory.
 You can configure things here if you want to use external mongo or redis servers or change any ports in use.
 In addition, the software uses nginx to route traffic.
-Routing rules are defined in the learninglocker nginx configuration which is installed as part of the script.
-This varies depending on OS but are
+Routing rules are defined in the learninglocker nginx configuration which is installed as part of the script, which can be found here:
-currently:

-	CentOS / Fedora : /etc/nginx/conf.d/learninglocker.conf
+/etc/nginx/conf.d/learninglocker.conf

-	Debian / Ubuntu : /etc/nginx/sites-available/learninglocker.conf

 ### Running / restarting